Measuring Innovation Potential in Organisations

 The Innovation League considers Emerging, Small, Medium and Large organisations and invites anyone who is interested in their innovation readiness or maturity scores, to participate.
 Participation is free of charge and includes an innovation readiness report with recommendations.

 How does it work?

-The approach adopted is comparable to similar international innovation rankings and methodologies and positions SA against our international counterparts – providing valuable insights applicable to the local innovation landscape.
+The approach adopted is comparable to similar international innovation rankings and methodologies and positions the innovation data obtained against the results of international counterparts – providing valuable insights, enabling an ecosystem-wide discussion.